 A year ago, I had no idea what the word “entrepreneurship” meant.
 Last week, I finished the LaunchX summer program and am currently working on my second startup with teammates from another continent.

 So how did I become a high school entrepreneur?

-Here are the lessons I learned while building my own startups in high school:
+Here are 4 tips to get started from the lessons I learned while building my own startups in high school:

 This graph shows the three routes that a company can take:

 - B: continually grows and eventually skyrockets

 - C/D: falls to ground zero (C) and cycles back to the start (D)